mohitsorde/jsosrm/README.md

  - getReverseParams

 ### <a name="get-params">
-**childInstance.getParams()
+**childInstance.getParams()**
 </a>

 When all of the validations in schema pass and each setters utility has been executed, _getParams_ returns the transformed input.
 If any validation fails, _getParams_ returns an error object.
 In async mode, a rejected Promise constaining error object is returned.
-THe error object contains the following details:
+The error object contains the following details:

- - errCode: 'INVALID_INPUT' when a validation fails, 'NULL_INPUT' when key is defined in schema, but not present in input, 'RUNTIME_ERROR' when there is an uncaught exception in async validators or setters (indicating the custom implementation was faulty)
+ - **errCode**: equals 'INVALID_INPUT' when a validation fails; 'NULL_INPUT' when key is defined in schema but is not present in input; 'RUNTIME_ERROR' when there is an uncaught exception in async validators or setters (indicating the custom code was faulty)
- - errParam: '.' separated full path of the key for which 'errCode' occured
+ - **errParam**: '.' separated full path of the key for which 'errCode' occured
- - testKey: validation id that failed for 'errParam'
+ - **testKey**: validation id that failed for 'errParam'

 For the example [here](#example), let's say that we had three 'shippingAddress' and for the 2nd address, the validation identified by 'maxChar_2' failed for the key 'country'.
+Then 'getParams' would give the following output:

 ```js
 let userModel = new UserModel(input)